-Recall that $\PSL_2(\mathbb{C})$, which is the quotient of the $2\times 2$ complex matrices with determinant $1$ by its center, can be identified with the isometry group of the three dimensional hyperbolic space $\mathbb{H}^3$.
-This identification can be make explicit in various ways.
+Recall that $\PSL_2(\mathbb{C})$, which is the quotient of the $2\times 2$ complex matrices with determinant $1$ by its center, can be identified with the group of orientation-preserving isometries of the three dimensional hyperbolic space $\mathbb{H}^3$.
+This identification can be made explicit in various ways.
 Here we give one using the upper-space model of $\mathbb{H}^3$ and quaternions.
 Let $i,j,k$ denote the usual three quaternionic units, and let's define:

 Doing so, $\mathbb{H}^3$ is exactly the subspace $\mathbb{C}+\mathbb{R}_{>0}j$ of the quaternions.
 Now, for a given $\omega \in \mathbb{H}^3$ we set: